A God of Relationship

 “Ah,” the gypsy says, “Now you know where God is.
 God is within you.”

 Father Malone you probably all know from being at St Joseph’s for so many years, and when I was in the seminary he taught us theology.
-And what he taught us was (Latin).
+And what he taught us was (some words in Latin).
 It means the one God and the three persons, the great mystery of the Trinity.

 God dwells in inaccessible light.
 God is Father… Here’s the clues now: God is Father, God is Son, God is Holy Spirit.